ddangelov/Top2Vec/README.md

 ```
 ### Get Topic Sizes
-This will return number of documents most similar to each topic.
+This will return the number of documents most similar to each topic.
 Topics are
 in decreasing order of size.
 ```python
 topic_sizes, topic_nums = model.get_topic_sizes()
 ```
 Returns:

-  * ``topic_sizes``: The number of documents most similar to the topic.
+  * ``topic_sizes``: The number of documents most similar to each topic.

   * ``topic_nums``: The unique index of every topic will be returned.